 Each subsequent parameter shall have its ordinal appended according to the requirements of the Infobutton URL Implementation guide.

-Clinical Knowledge Source should not return resources in languages other than specified by this parameter (it may do so if alternative resources are available in the requested language).
+Clinical Knowledge Directory should not return resources in languages other than specified by this parameter (it may do so if alternative resources are available in the requested language).

 The value of this parameter shall be a language code as specified by RFC 1766 Tags for Identifying Languages.